Startling Facts on Falling Down the Stairs you Need to Know

 Can you claim for falling down stairs?

-If you happen to fall down the stairs on someone else’s property, like landowners, commercial buildings, or public entities, you can sue them for your injury from falling down stairs injuries.
+If you happen to fall down the stairs on someone else’s property, like landowners, commercial buildings, or public entities, you can sue them for your falling down stairs injuries.
 As the owners of all these properties are responsible for building and maintaining the staircases safe to tread on, they are liable for your suffering.

 Who are liable for your injuries?